HPAS

 • Culture, Customs, Fairs and Festivals

-• Religious Beliefs and Practices, Recreation and Amusement
+• Religious Beliefs and Practices

 • Family, Marriage, Kinship, and Caste System in Himachal Pradesh

-📘 PAPER–V (HPPSC HPAS 2026 Exam ) : GENERAL STUDIES–II (200 MARKS)
+📘 HPAS 2026 PAPER–V: GENERAL STUDIES–II (200 MARKS)

-🔹 Divided into 3 Units and 9 Sub-Units
+🔹 Divided into 3 Units

 🔸 UNIT–I: INDIAN CONSTITUTION & POLITICAL STRUCTURE